 5.4.
-The Council is currently applying a very cautious approach to investment using banks as counterparties allowing deposits to be placed only to institutions who are able to access the Government's Credit Guarantee Scheme.
-Whilst the scheme is not a guarantee on deposits it does reflect the Government's commitment to providing stability to these banking institutions if required.
+The Council is applying a very cautious approach to investment using banks and building societies as counterparties and currently we are allowing deposits to be placed only to institutions that are able to access the Government's Credit Guarantee Scheme.
+Whilst the scheme is not a guarantee on deposits, it reflects the Government's commitment to provide stability to these banking institutions if required.